practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 The Racket Scheme program needs a Racket Scheme installation to be executable.

-So, out of these five tested Scheme dialects, only the Gambit and the Chez versions (with this adapted help: https://github.com/Kato-Dax/selfcontained-chez/tree/main) are truly portable and standalone executables for Linux.
+So, out of these five tested Scheme dialects, only the Gambit and the Chez versions (with this adapted help: https://github.com/Kato-Dax/selfcontained-chez/tree/main and only the slower Petite interpreted version) are truly portable and standalone executables for Linux.
 The bigger sizes of their program files indicates this.

 <br/>